Affordable housing in Canada: National Housing Strategy

-The CMHC will administer seed funding, co-investment fund, the innovation fund, the federal lands initiative, rental construction financing.
-It will expand the mortgage loan insurance to include market properties and flexibilities for affordable housing.
+The Canada Mortgage and Housing Corporation (CMHC) is one of the main federal organizations responsible for administering the various programs and initiatives of NHS.
+It was supposed to efficiently administer seed funding, co-investment fund, the innovation fund, the federal lands initiative, and rental construction financing, as well as expanding the mortgage loan insurance to include market properties and flexibilities for affordable housing.